Top city attractions, culture, historical facts and anecdotes on a bus tour of Winnipeg, Manitoba

 We go through the Exchange District, a National Historic Site where you’ll find the largest collection of turn-of-the-century architecture in North America.
 The area has been the setting for several major motion pictures.

 We drive down Portage Avenue and the heart of downtown.
-Our guide points out both old and new buildings – the Birks building, built in 1901, with six terracotta medallions on the front about the third floor, each one depicting a material used by jewelers; the MTS Centre, built in 2004, now home to the Winnipeg Jets hockey team; the Hudson’s Bay store built in 1926; Manitoba Hydro Place, opened in 2009, the most energy efficient office tower in North America and the only office building in Canada to receive LEED®Platinum certification.
+Our guide points out both old and new buildings – the Birks building, built in 1901, with six terracotta medallions on the front about the third floor, each one depicting a material used by jewelers; the MTS Centre, built in 2004, now home to the Winnipeg Jets hockey team; the Hudson’s Bay store built in 1926; Manitoba Hydro Place, opened in 2009, the most energy efficient office tower in North America and the first office building in Canada to receive LEED®Platinum certification.
 We head toward Wellington Crescent.

 Wellington Crescent is a wide boulevard lined with large, stately homes.
 Many of the city’s wealthiest and most prominent citizens built mansions here in the late 1800s and early 1900s.
 We drive down Wellington Crescent and into Assiniboine Park.
 The park contains green space, an outdoor theatre, a zoo, English gardens, French formal gardens, a sculpture garden, a Conservatory, cricket grounds, a Winnie-the-Pooh gallery, a playground, and forest area.